 The overall architecture of physical restore is as follows:

-Table-level restore: Table-level restore is the process of restoring a user-specified table from the backup data to an existing tenant.
-The existing tenant can be the same as the original tenant, a different tenant within the same cluster, or a tenant in a different cluster.
+Table-level restore: Table-level restore restores a user-specified table from backup data to an existing tenant.
+The existing tenant can be the same one where the original table resides, a different tenant within the same cluster, or a tenant in a different cluster.

 Notice